The Junior program fosters a life-long love of the sport of sailing in a safe, educational, and fun environment.

 Deposit: There will be a non-refundable $50 processing fee due at the time of registration.
 This will be deducted from your final payment.

 Late Fee: a 5% late fee will be applied to all outstanding balances effect June 1.

 Swim Drill: All sailors are required to take a swim drill the first day of each session.
 The drill includes swimming in a bathing suit and shoes along the length of the junior float (50 ft), treading water for 30 seconds, and putting on a lifejacket in the water.
 Sailors in the Minnow program will wear life jackets in a modified drill.
 Sailors can retake the drill if needed and coaches will offer support as needed.

-Please Note: Some programs have prerequisites and suggestions included in the class description below.
+Please Note: Be sure to scroll down and read the level and program descriptions to find the right fit for your sailor.
+Some programs have prerequisites and suggestions included in the class description below.
 If the Program Director feels your sailor would do better in a program other than what you chose he or coach will contact you to discuss.

 - Pram Beginner AM & Minnows AM class meets 9am – 12noon.

 - Pram Beginner PM & Minnows PM class meets 1pm – 4pm.

 We are very excited to announce a revamping/restructuring of our goal-oriented sailing program; we have 20 new McLaughlin Optimist sailboats, 6 new Simmons c420’s, and 2 new Ribcraft RIBS for our race coaches.

 In addition, we have restructured our classes and staff with a continued dedication to teaching sailing excellence at all levels.
 Our sailing classes all have updated definitions, employing strict age/experience requirements and limits, and we have added a new class this year, Basic Novice Sailing.
 To that end, we ask that you read carefully and respond thoughtfully as you engage with our new registration process.